 Read about Tanzania Field School

-A four week field-based course in which students engage directly with issues of sustainability and health in this region.
+A four week field-based course in which students will engage directly with issues of sustainability and health in the Bhutanese highland region of Punakha.
 The course will use an integrated combination of classroom and field experience, through which students will directly engage issues of sustainable livelihoods and health and learn to use practical research methods to explore the dynamics of community development.
-Read More 2013 Field School Blog
+Read More Blog